bazel-contrib/toolchains_llvm/README.md

    and the arch string from above.
 3. Add `target_system_name`, etc. in
    [toolchain/cc_toolchain_config.bzl](toolchain/cc_toolchain_config.bzl).
-4. For cross-compiling, add a `platform` bazel type for your target platform in [platforms/BUILD.bazel](platforms/BUILD.bazel), and add an appropriate sysroot entry to your `llvm_toolchain` repository definition.
+4. For cross-compiling, add a `platform` Bazel type for your target platform in [platforms/BUILD.bazel](platforms/BUILD.bazel), and add an appropriate sysroot entry to your `llvm_toolchain` repository definition.
 5. If not cross-compiling, bring your own LLVM (see section above) through the